honeybadgerofdoom/blank_web_app/Sprint1.md

 | 9/4 | # 2| #3, #5, #6, #7, #8 | None |

-#2-
+* #2- Create shared doc directory
-#3-
+* #3- Make the design.md file in the reports folder
-#5-
+* #5- Add team name and image to README
-#6-
+* #6- Add CW2 to README
-#7-
+* #7- Add team contact info and mission statement
-#8-
+* #8- Add Sprint1.md

 ## Review (focus on solution and technology)

-In this sprint, the team performed better than previous sprints.
-There were a couple of challenges the team had to face but were able to resolve the issues quickly.
-Having Travis and Code Climate was beneficial for finding code coverage and errors.
+*

 #### Completed epics in Sprint Backlog

-These Epics were completed.
+These Cards were completed.

-* #2-
+* #2- Create shared doc directory

 #### Incomplete epics in Sprint Backlog

-These Epics were not completed.
+These Cards were not completed.

-* None.
-All epics were completed.
+*

 #### What went well